 - We are concerned that this tragedy may cause significant distress and pose a potential threat to the mental health of those involved.
-It is important for everyone to know that psychiatric help is available and treatment does work. - As friends, families and coworkers begin to deal with this event, they all need to understand that this type of trauma can have a tremendous psychological impact on those affected.
-While most people do well after a traumatic event, some will have stress reactions that present psychological as well as physical symptoms.
-The causes behind such incidents are often complex, and there are usually no simple answers. - By working together, parents, teachers, advisors, health care professionals and other concerned individuals can develop effective strategies to identify individuals who need help.
+It is important for everyone to know that psychiatric help is available, and treatment does work. - As friends, families and coworkers over the coming days and weeks begin to deal with this event, they all need to understand that this type of trauma can have a tremendous psychological impact on those affected.
+Individuals may have various stress reactions that present psychological as well as physical symptoms.
+The causes behind such incidents are often complex, and there are usually no simple answers. - By working together, parents, teachers, advisors, health care professionals and other concerned individuals can develop effective strategies to identify individuals who need help. - If this is a shooting or violent event -it's important to point out that most people with mental illness are not violent.
+According to the Department of Health and Human Services, only 3 to 5 percent of violent acts can be attributed to individuals living with a serious mental illness.
+In fact, people with serious mental illness are at higher risk of being victims of violence than perpetrators.